By: Adam Luecking, CEO, Clear Impact

 Including metrics in your Common Purpose — in the form of Indicators — can also help you and your partners create more targeted improvement strategies with a higher potential for impact.
 For example, if you’re going to use “% of low birth-weight babies” to measure your achievement of “All babies are born healthy,” then this will keep you on track in developing strategies and programs in alignment with reducing the “% of low birth-weight babies.”

 Of course, most funders will have several Results and Indicators as part of their Common Purpose.
 The important thing is that you have at least one Result and one to three accompanying Indicators per Result.
-No matter what your goals are, who you serve, or where your organization is based, the first step to achieving measurable social impacts is designing and Common Purpose and striving for complete alignment with that Common Purpose across your partnership.
+No matter what your goals are, who you serve, or where your organization is based, the first step to achieving measurable social impacts is designing a Common Purpose and striving for complete alignment with that Common Purpose across your partnership.

 Overall, designing a Common Purpose, clearly communicating that Common Purpose with your current and potential funded partners, and then ensuring alignment over time will simplify your investment decisions.
 Your strategies and actions will be more likely to lead to better results and enhanced well-being for your community.
 When every funded partner is laser-focused on a Common Purpose, amazing things happen.